Abide 101: Awaken · Lesson Plan

-Study to be Approved to God as a Workman · Teacher Packet
+Study to be Approved to God as a Workman · Lesson Plan

 Why we need to be taught how to accurately handle the word of truth, and the tools every disciple needs to bridge the ancient world to the here and now.